Leah Davies - Owner and Studio Director

 She credits her strong ballet technique to years of study with Ms. Angela Robinson and her love of contemporary to her many solos choreographed by Ms. Leah Davies.
 Her competition teams have been recognized at regional and national competitions around the country for the last decade and Molly has won many convention scholarships in jazz, contemporary, lyrical and ballet.

 Ms. Celeste has been dancing since she was 5, starting out in a small studio in southern California.
 From there she moved to Texas and was a part of the Rosette Dance Team in high school.
 Her junior year of high school she moved to Florida and was a part of the Mane Attraction Dance Team, becoming an officer her senior year.
 While in Florida she was also a part of the Integrity Dance Company, training in multiple genres of dance including, ballet, pointe, tap, jazz, hip hop, lyrical, contemporary, modern, musical theatre, and acro.
 Ms. Celeste attended Florida State University, until she moved out to Sammamish, Washington with her family.
+Celeste is an assistnt coach for the Skyline High School Dance Team and has works with dance team training to prepare girls for collage dance.
+She has helped take Skyline to winning a state championship.
 Currently she teaches gymnastics at Gymnastics East, and is extremely excited to be apart of the RDF family.

 Dylan has been teaching dance for the last 11 years and seeing the passion, drive and growth in her students brings her great joy.
 When she started dancing at the age of 13, she quickly discovered that hip hop was where her heart was.
 She has since trained at The Connection Performing Arts Center, Westlake Dance Center, Millennium Dance Complex, Movement Lifestyle and Debbie Reynold’s Dance Studio in both Seattle and Los Angeles.
 Her dance crew was recognized as being top three in the country at Hip Hop International, she has worked extensively with NIKE as a brand ambassador/model/dancer and has worked on the sets of music videos and movies, both in front of and behind the camera.